Alexismk/Module-2-Digital-Copies-to-Digital-Things/Object Files/Readme.md

 For more thoughts, see the Paradata.

-Click through the photo files to see the edited images i was working with.
+#### Click through the .png photo files uploaded to this file to see the edited images I was created.

 Below is a link to a 3D model of an original, older version of Brillo box.
 Not made availible to be dowloaded or used under creative commons license so I could not use this in my own model remix.